dominodatalab/domino-research/checkpoint/README.md

 and Checkpoint's Promote Requests via Checkpoint.
 Checkpoint works by proxying your MLflow registry, augmenting it with the Promote Request workflow.

+### Try Checkpoint in our Hosted Sandbox

+We're hosting a sandbox version of Checkpoint at [domino-research-checkpoint.herokuapp.com](https://bit.ly/2XF2xac).
+Try the following in the sandbox:

+#### Create a Promote Request

+1. Click into the `ScikitElasticNetWineModel` in the MLflow models tab.
+2. Click into a version that is not marked as `Production`.
+3. Use the stage control in the top right to move the version into `Production`.
+   (When prompted, select the option to archive the current Production version).
+4. You'll be presented with the new Promote Request screen, add a description and click create.
+5. You'll be presented with the diff view.
+Note the highlighted changes in metric and parameter values.
+You can share this URL for a team member to review.

+#### Review and Approve a Promote Request

+1. If you're already in the Promote Request view, you're ready to go.
+If you need to create a new Promote Request, follow the steps above.
+2. Note the highlighted changes in metric and parameter values.
+3. Scroll to the bottom of the page and select the approve action from the action drop down.
+4. Click submit.
+This approves the Promote Request and promotes the model version.
+5. Navigate back to the registry using the control in the top right.
+The version you selected is now in Production.
+6. To return to see the list of open Promote Requests, click the Checkpoint control at the top of any MLflow screen.

 ### Running locally

 Checkpoint requires an MLflow registry.
 If you do not have a registry, or would like to create a new registry for testing,